S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   a brief overview of some basic concepts behind S3
 -   a description of all the patterns in S3
+-   an appendix
+    -   changelog
--   an appendix with a changelog, acknowledgments, info about authors and license, a glossary and an index
+    -   info about authors and acknowledgments
+    -   the license
+    -   glossary and index

 ---